-You may already have a Microsoft account that you use to sign in to a Microsoft service such as Xbox, Outlook.com, Windows 8 or SkyDrive.
-What is a Microsoft account? lists the services that you'd use one for, so you can have a look there if you think you may have one but aren't sure.
+You may already have a Microsoft account you use to sign in to a Microsoft service such as Xbox, Outlook.com, Windows 8, or SkyDrive.
+What is a Microsoft account? lists the services that you'd use one for, so you can check there if you think you may have one but aren't sure.

-If you have more than one Microsoft account, see Which Microsoft account should I use? and Choosing a Microsoft account wizard (US English only) for help with figuring out which one you should use to sign in on your phone.
+If you have more than one Microsoft account, see Which Microsoft account should I use? and Choose a Microsoft account wizard (English only) for help in figuring out which one you should use to sign in on your phone.

-If you don’t have a Microsoft account yet, go to Signing in with a Microsoft account to learn how to create one.
+If you don’t have a Microsoft account yet, go to Sign in with a Microsoft account to learn how to create one.

-These topics will help get you up and running with your account, and give you details on saving contacts to your phone, setting up My Family, connecting your account to other services and more.
+These topics will help you get you up and running with your account, plus give you the details on saving contacts to your phone, setting up My Family, connecting your account to other services, and more.

 - What is a Microsoft account?

-- Choosing a Microsoft account wizard (US English only)
+- Choose a Microsoft account wizard (English only)

 - Which Microsoft account should I use?

-- Finding the Microsoft account you used to create your gamertag
+- Find the Microsoft account I used to create my gamertag

-- Saving your contacts with a Microsoft account
+- Save my contacts with a Microsoft account

 - What happens when I connect my Microsoft account to other services?

-- Setting up My Family on the Windows Phone website
+- Set up My Family on the Windows Phone website